gepheum/soia-typescript-gen/README.md

 // }

 // The dense JSON flavor is the flavor you should pick if you intend to
 // deserialize the value in the future.
-Soia allows fields to be renamed, and
+Skir allows fields to be renamed, and
 // because fields names are not part of the dense JSON, renaming a field does
 // not prevent you from deserializing the value.
 // You should pick the readable flavor mostly for debugging purposes.